tatidalross/Fibonacci-Calculator-VHDL/README.md

 # Fibonacci Calculator VHDL
- implementing a circuit in VHDL that calculates Fibonacci numbers
+ Implementing a circuit in VHDL that calculates Fibonacci numbers